 The Great Work is to realise the True Self through the Knowledge and Conversation of the Holy Guardian Angel and to help others accomplish the same.
 In our magical system, based on the Hermetic Tree of Life, there are three critical points in the journey of the Initiate, which are marked by the three veils of the Tree of Life.
 At each of these an adversary may be encountered as a force whose strength appears to match that of the aspirant, if not to actually exceed it.

 The Dweller on the Threshold is first encountered before the person even sets a foot firmly on the path.
-This is the first spiritual crossroads, as the person considers making a firm commitment to the Great Work.
+This is the first spiritual crossroads, encountered as the person considers making a firm commitment to the Great Work.
 They are greatly hindered by their lack of knowledge and experience.
 No sooner do they even consider the step, perhaps making tenuous contact with Ordo Astri, than a tumultuous multitude appears, shouting and screaming at them to turn back.
 The rebellion may manifest in the voices and actions of other people, or the circumstances of the person’s life, but the real source is the undisciplined and disorganised state of the mind and soul of the candidate.
 It may also be that the person does not, in reality, wish to know any truth.
 In that case, they will soon end their association with Ordo Astri.

 The second critical point is in the attainment of the Knowledge and Conversation of the Holy Guardian Angel.
-Even while the aspirant is preparing their Oath and meditating on the shining one or augoedes, the Four Evil Princes of the World are stirring, for they seek ever to undo the magician and thwart his or her true purpose.
+Even while the aspirant is preparing their Oath and meditating on the shining one or augoedes, the Four Evil Princes of the World are stirring.
+These antagonistic forces work day and night to undo aspiring magicians and thwart their true purpose.